 (Yes, they’re even great May Day basket ideas for adults!)

 We have gotten questions about how to make May baskets out of tissue paper.
-We use construction or craft or printer paper because it’s more durable/sturdy and holds your treats without ripping when you hand it on the door!
+We use construction or craft or printer paper because it’s more durable/sturdy and holds your treats without ripping when you hang it on the door!

 Here are our ideas for May baskets and how to start your own May Day tradition…